Ed Sheeran discography

 In 2014, Sheeran released his second studio album, × (Multiply), which peaked at No. 1 in the UK, Ireland, the US, Australia, New Zealand, Canada, Germany, Finland, Denmark, Switzerland and Norway.
 It was the fastest-selling album of 2014 in the UK, shifting 180,000 copies in its first week of release.
 Five singles were released from the album: "Sing", "Don't", "Thinking Out Loud", "Bloodstream" (a collaboration with Rudimental), and "Photograph". × was also the best-selling album of the year in the UK, with almost 1.7 million copies sold.

 Sheeran released two singles, "Shape of You", "Castle on the Hill", his first solo material in two years, on 6 January 2017.
 His third studio album, ÷, followed on 3 March 2017.
 It debuted at No. 1 in 14 countries, including the UK, where it sold 672,000 units in its first week to become the fastest-selling album by a male solo artist there and the third-highest opening ever (behind Adele's 25 and Oasis' Be Here Now).
-It also topped the charts in the US, Canada, and Australia.
+It also topped the charts in the United States, Canada, and Australia.
 All the tracks on the album reached the top 20 of the UK Singles Chart in the week of the album's release, due mainly to heavy streaming.
 Sheeran also surpassed Calvin Harris' record of top 10 hits from one album.
 The next two singles, "Galway Girl" and "Perfect", both reached the summit in Ireland.

+On 23 May 2019, Sheeran announced his fourth studio album, No.6 Collaborations Project through an Instagram post.
+The lead single, a collaboration with Justin Bieber titled "I Don't Care", was released on 10 May 2019.
+The album was released on 12 July 2019.

-On 6 May 2021, it was announced that Sheeran became the new sponsor of the football shirt of Newhaven Town Football Club, and simultaneously revealed the title of his fourth studio album, =.
+On 6 May 2021, it was announced that Sheeran became the new sponsor of the football shirt of Ipswich Town Football Club, and simultaneously revealed the title of his fifth studio album, =.
+His sixth studio album, -, was highly-anticipated and released in May 2023.
+This was followed by his seventh studio album, Autumn Variations, in September 2023.
+In August 2024, it was announced that Sheeran would write and contribute a song, titled "Under the Tree", for the 2024 Netflix and Locksmith Animation film That Christmas.

+His eighth studio album, Play, was released on 12 September 2025.
+It will be supported by the singles "Azizam", "Old Phone", and "Sapphire".
+He contributed the soundtrack of the 2025 sports drama film F1 with the single "Drive".